Dukhan: Early operations

 Oil exploration in the Dukhan area began in 1935.
-In 1937, oil was struck in Dukhan; making it the first substantial oil reserve to be discovered in the peninsula.
+In 1937, oil was discovered in Dukhan, making it the first major oil reserve found in Qatar.
+The discovery marked a turning point in Qatar’s economic development by enabling the large-scale production of oil.
+It also contributed to the country’s transition from a pearling-based economy to an oil-based economy.
+The development of the Dukhan oil field laid the foundation for Qatar’s modern energy sector.
 Construction on Dukhan's first oil well began in 1939 and was finished the next year.
 The original settlement was built as an oil camp for personnel of the Qatar Petroleum Company (today QatarEnergy).
 Oil operations were temporarily shut down during World War II.

 Supplies such as freshwater and food, as well as machinery, were imported from Bahrain through the shallow-water Zekreet Harbor, positioned slightly northward on the Bay of Zekreet.
 On 31 December 1949, Dukhan exported its first barrel of oil.
 On 28 March 1953, a massive fire erupted at well DK35, which was drilling the Arab-D reservoir.
 The full development of Dukhan's oil fields was completed in 1954.
 The city entered a new stage of development when the Dukhan power station was commissioned in 1958, and when natural gas was found in the Khuff Reservoir the following year at an average depth of 10,000 ft.